Rick Orman: Career following political service: 1993–present

 Since Orman's return to the private sector, he has remained active as an officer and board member in a number of privately held and publicly traded companies.

 He currently operates a consultancy practice offering advice on government relations and public policy.

 From 1994 to 1998, Orman founded and served as chairman and CEO of Kappa Energy Company Inc., an international energy exploration company active in Yemen, Columbia and Egypt.
 In 1999, Kappa merged with Vanguard Oil Corporation, where Orman sat on the board of directors until 2000.
 In April 2003, he co-founded Exceed Energy Inc. and served as executive vice-chairman until September 2005.
 He was founder, director and chief executive of NOR Energy AS from 2005 to 2011, a private company with assets in the North Sea, Tanzania, Australia and Czech Republic.
 He was also board director of Novatel Inc. (NASDAQ) until its takeover in 2007.
 Orman was a founding board director and Lead Director of Daylight Energy Ltd. (TSX).
 Daylight was acquired by Sinopec International Petroleum Exploration and Production Corp (SIPC) and he continued as independent director of Sinopec Daylight Energy Ltd. until July 2013.
 In November 2011 Orman was appointed by the Alberta Office of the Premier as Senior Advisor for the Northern Alberta Development Strategy.
 From September 2012-September 2023 he served as chairman of the board of WesCan Energy Corp.(TSXV).
 From September 2015 to September 2018, he was Senior Counsel at Canadian Strategy Group.
 From April 26, 2016 to August 1, 2023 Orman was an independent non-executive director of Persta Resources Inc.(Hong Kong Stock Exchange)He also served as Chairman of the Board of Sabre Inc from 2020-September 2025.
-He is currently chairman of CannaPharmaRx Inc.(NASDAQ), on the board of directors of Spoke Resources Ltd.From 2021–2023 Orman has served as CEO and director of Surmont Energy Ltd.
+He is on the board of directors of Spoke Resources Ltd.From 2021–2023 Orman has served as CEO and director of Surmont Energy Ltd. He resigned as chairman of CannaPharmaRx Inc.(NASDAQ)1 January 2026.

 On 23 August 2023, Rick Orman announced on X that he will contest for the presidency of the United Conservative Party at the AGM to be held at the Grey Eagle Resort on 3–4 November 2023.